The Missing Link Between AI Ambition and Marketing Impact

 The New AI Mandate

-AI has two critical roles in marketing:
+AI now plays two critical roles in modern marketing.

-Here’s the catch: you can’t unlock the full power of one without the other.
-Analytical AI shapes the logic, data, and signals that guide GenAI outputs, but many organizations still deploy these technologies in isolation.
+Here’s the catch: the full power of one depends on the other.
+Analytical AI defines the logic, data, and signals that guide Generative AI’s outputs, yet many organizations still deploy these technologies in disconnected systems.

 Turning Concept Into Execution